About Susan Alcorn, the author

 Experiencing many Camino de Santiago routes

-Since then, they’ve returned 15 times to walk other Camino routes.
-Favorites include the Norte, Primitivo, Le Puy, FR, Arles, FR. and most of the Vezelay, FR.
+Since then, they’ve returned 17 times to walk other Camino routes.
+Favorites include the Norte, Primitivo, Le Puy, FR, Arles, FR., and the Vezelay, FR.
 All told, they’ve walked more than 3,000 miles on European pilgrimage trails, and Susan has published Camino Chronicle: Walking to Santiago and Healing Miles: Gifts from the Caminos Norte and Primitivo about their experiences.

 Hiking in Patagonia, Wildlife in the Galapagos